emcconville/wand/docs/guide/colorenhancement.rst

 Similar to :meth:`~wand.image.BaseImage.evaluate()`,
 :meth:`~wand.image.BaseImage.function()` applies a multi-argument function to pixel channels.
-See :const:`~wand.image.FUNCTION_TYPES` for a list of avalible function formulas.
+See :const:`~wand.image.FUNCTION_TYPES` for a list of available function formulas.

 For example, when given image :file:`enhancement.jpg`: